{Shikoku Hachijūhachikasho Meguri}

 Plus the Bangai Temples?

-Bus from train station into Kōya Town ¥210
+Bus from Kōya Station into Kōya Town ¥210

-Bus from port to Tokushima Eki Mae ¥200
+Bus from Tokushima Port to Tokushima Station ¥200

 Other train fares if you visit Ōsaka or Kyōto for a few days before returning home Varies